dipsankar-sinha/Santali_Kaldi/README.md

 ### Audio data directory organization

-The dataset of the 6 languages associated with subtask 1 (Gujarati, Hindi, Marathi, Odia, Tamil, Telugu) must be organized in a single folder in a particular format.
+The dataset of the 6 languages associated with subtask 1 (Santali) must be organized in a single folder in a particular format.
 In the `run.sh` script, provide the full path to the audio data folder containing the data of all the 6 languages, organized as mentioned below.
 For example, if the folder containing all the data is `IS21_subtask_1_data`, and say the path to this folder is `/home/user/Downloads/IS21_subtask_1_data`, then in `run.sh`,

  replace:
 ```bash